madeindjs/workflow.ts/README.md

 }
 ```

-Then I use sequelize to get all nodes and all links to draw the graph.
-I move all code into a _big_ **Promise** to improve readability of error handling.
-This is a simple implementation so you may want to improve it but it's sufficient in my case.
+Then use Sequelize to get all the nodes and links to draw the graph.

+I move all the code into a **Promise** to improve readability and error handling.
+It's a simple implementation so you might want to improve it (and you'd be right) but it's enough in my case.

 ```ts
 // lib/controllers/build.controller.ts